Frequently Asked Questions

 We aim to give an excellent service to our customers at all times.
 However, we know that on occasions mistakes can happen or our services will not be of an acceptable standard.
 As a result you may wish to complain.
 Wherever possible, we will aim to resolve your complaint at the first point of contact.

-If you are still dissatisfied please refer to our Complaints, Compliments and Suggestions leaflet which highlights the stages of our Complaints Policy and shows you what you can do next.
+If you are still dissatisfied please refer to our Innisfree Complaints Policy which highlights the stages of our complaints procedure and shows you what you can do next.

 How do I get involved?